 8.4 Does the law recognise a "passing on" defence in civil damages claims?

-Yes; however, the defendant must prove the passing on.
+Yes.
+But the defendant has to prove the passing on.

 8.5 What are the cost rules for civil damages follow-on claims in cartel cases?